muratk3n/thirdwave/en/tweets/2019/week36.md

 ---

-Blair is seeing too much diabolical smartness where there isn't any.
-He is the type of left who wanted too much to be like the other side anyway, so it's understanable he is still agog by their moves.

-*2019-9-3 22:4:32*

----

 Gun sales in f--ing Walmart.
 This is some kind of insanity.

 Ladies and gents, this is what politics of trinkets, small-time